ORS-Consulting/ORS-openthermo/docs/Manual.md

 - ${\varepsilon}_s$ = 0.85
 - ${\varepsilon}_f$ = 1.0 (optical thick flames, thickness > 1 m)

-The flame temperature is found by solving equation [@Eq:flame2] for the incident heat flux in relation to the ambient conditions.
+The flame temperature is found by solving equation [@Eq:flame2] for the incident heat flux in relation to the ambient conditions:
-The flame temperature is kept constant throughout the simulation:

 $$ q_{total}=\sigma \cdot T_{rf}^4 + h_f \cdot (T_f-T_{amb})$$ {#eq:flame2}

 - $q_{total}$ is the incident flame heat flux as given in table [@Tbl:heatfluxes1].
 [W/m$^2$]
 - $T_{amb}$ is the ambient temperature $\approx$ 293 K (20$^\circ$ C)

 The heat flux used to calculate the flame temperature is given in table [@tbl:heatfluxes1].
-Different coefficient are proposed by API 521 [@API521] and this source is referenced for more information.
+Different coefficients are proposed by API 521 [@API521] and this source is referenced for more information.

 |                        | Small jet fire  [kW/m$^2$]  |  Large jet fire  [kW/m$^2$] |  Pool fire  [kW/m$^2$]
 | ----                   |  ----           |  ----           | ----